 - Contract clauses

-- Other documents, exhibits and attachments
+- Other documents, exhibits, and attachments

 - Specifications

 While relatively rare, situations may arise where the contract at issue does not include an applicable order of precedence clause.
 In such situations, common law rules of interpretation and universally recognized order of precedence rules may be applied to resolve conflicting terms.
 For instance, in case of a conflict between a general term or provision and a specific one, the specific term or provision will usually prevail.
 Similarly, any terms or provisions that are separately negotiated or specifically added in a contract through later modifications will generally be given a higher order of precedence.
-Similar interpretive techniques maybe employed in situations where inconsistencies exist due to conflicting terms contained in the same document.
-Adjudicative forums may also utilize other applicable rules of interpretations for resolving contractual inconsistencies and ambiguities.
+Similar interpretive techniques may be employed in situations where inconsistencies exist due to conflicting terms contained in the same document.
+Adjudicative forums may also utilize other applicable rules of interpretation for resolving contractual inconsistencies and ambiguities.

 This Federal Procurement Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.